uwblueprint/ccbc/README.md

 4. Ensure you have migration files in the migrations folder

-5a.
-Run the following command
+5. Run the following command
 ```bash
 yarn sequelize-cli db:migrate
 ```
-5b. to undo a migration run the command
+&nbsp;&nbsp;&nbsp;&nbsp;To undo a migration run the command
 ```bash
 yarn sequelize-cli db:migrate:undo
 ```